Table of contents

 Default relays are available inside Workload Security.
 Agents should be able to use them if they can connect to Workload Security.
 You might need more relays for performance or cost reasons.

-Alternatively, software updates — but not security updates — can be distributed by a local mirror web server.
+Alternatively, software updates (but not security updates) can be distributed by a local mirror web server.

-This section details relay update functionality for versions earlier than 20.0.0-3445.
+The following information is only applicable to relay update functionality for versions earlier than 20.0.0-3445.
 See also Improvements to the relay.

 Diagram of relay architecture

 Relays are organized into relay groups.
-The relays provided by Workload Security are in a relay group named "Primary Tenant Relay Group."
-If you decide to deploy your own relays, you will need to create at least one more relay group.
+The relays provided by Workload Security are in a relay group named Primary Tenant Relay Group.
+If you decide to deploy your own relays, you need to create at least one more relay group.

 Agents get a randomly ordered list of relays for their assigned relay group.
 When an agent needs to download an update, it tries the first relay.
-If there's no response, the agent tries the next in the list until it can successfully download the update.
+If there is no response, the agent tries the next in the list until it can successfully download the update.
 Because the list is random for each agent, this distributes load evenly across relays in a group.

-When to deploy your own relays
+Deploy your own relays

 If you need to reduce bandwidth and costs on your Internet or WAN connection, deploy a relay inside your own network.
 This reduces how much external traffic occurs when protected computers need to download updates.
 Deploying your own relays is also useful if you have network segments with limited bandwidth.